 MIT students and postdocs are encouraged to participate in projects but may not apply directly for funding.
 MIT students participating in projects will be expected to attend country-specific training through MISTI.
 Stays abroad through MISTI GSF grants are typically short-term (less than one month).
-MIT undergraduate and graduate students interested in long-term stays (more than two months) or wishing to intern or conduct research abroad are encouraged to apply for the MISTI internship program or MISTI-IROP partnership.
+MIT undergraduate and graduate students interested in long-term stays (more than two months) or wishing to intern or conduct research abroad are encouraged to apply to the MISTI internship program.

 MISTI and the Office of Undergraduate Advising and Academic Programming (UAAP), which manages UROP/IROP, have partnered to make it possible for more MIT undergraduate students to complete a faculty-led research project abroad.

 Funds available will cover costs to support undergraduates for an eight- to twelve-week research project abroad (including travel, living costs and insurance).
 MISTI will provide training on cultural differences, workplace norms and safety and security in the host country.
 IROP funds are reserved for summer.

 If you involve undergraduates in your area of research, MISTI can help you send a student you're already working with, or we can match you with one of our 1,000+ internship candidates.
 Please let us know if you are interested in one of these options.

 Graduate students may be able to conduct research abroad through the MISTI internship program.

 All participating MIT students are encouraged to build on their GSF research experience through a subsequent internship abroad.